Minigore

-Minigore is a 2009 survival horror action shooter game for iOS, developed by Mountain Sheep and published by Chillingo.
-On December 6, 2012, a sequel, Minigore 2, was released on multiple platforms.
+Minigore is a 2009 survival horror action twin-stick shooter game for iOS, developed by Mountain Sheep and published by Chillingo.
+On December 6, 2012, a sequel, Minigore 2: Zombies, was released on multiple platforms.
 Minigore was not updated for iOS 11 and was removed from the App Store until returning in 2019 under publisher GameClub.

 Gameplay

 In-game image showing the dual-stick controls.

-Players control the main character, John Gore (voiced by Arin Hanson), in a world called Hardland.
+Players control the main character, John Gore (voiced by Arin Hanson, AKA 'Egoraptor'), in a world called Hardland.
 Gameplay revolves around Gore shooting creatures called "furries", who are trying to kill him.
 A cloverleaf will generate randomly after a certain number of furry kills.
 Collecting three clovers will turn Gore into a minotaur, granting him invincibility and allowing him to stomp on enemies.
 This lasts for about 15–20 seconds.
 The player has three lives and accumulates points for each furry killed.
 There are Game Center leaderboards and achievements.

 Update 3 added more playable characters, such as Enviro-Bear, Jerry Gore, Evan Hsu, Xmas Gore, Sensei Evan, Kid Gore and Santa.
 It also introduced a grenade launcher and upgradeable weapons, a day and night cycle, and a snowy forest level.

 Update 3.5 featured Gangster Gore, Lizzy, Ninja Man and Zombieville Guy, a Kid Gore redux.
 Characters could now also wield dual weapons and support was added for OpenFeint 2.4.

 Update 3.6 included the character Hook Champ and also added special traits for Gangster Gore, Sensei Evan and Sway's Ninja.

 Update 3.7 included the character Predator Furry, Zombie Gore, and Easter Bunny.
 It also introduced graphical improvements to the map screen.

 Update 3.8 included graphic enhancements for the Retina Display.
 It also featured weapon recoil effects and options to increase or decrease performance.

 Update 3.9 included new furries called fur-bombs, a new hidden difficulty called "Inferno", and auto-aim.

 Update 4 introduced co-op multiplayer, another character pack, changes to the encyclopedia, and some graphical upgrades.

 Update 5 featured three new encyclopedia pages and several new characters, including the Penguin and the Penguin Mob, along with some bug fixes.

 Update 6 featured a new character called Bike Baron.